matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 ## Type-theoretic mathematics

 *Claim:* It is possible to build a large amount of modern mathematics using type-theoretic foundations.

-The following three concepts play a central role in this.
+The general framework is provided by the [Calculus Of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions), as well as the following three concepts from type theory:

 - Inductive types.
 - The `Prop` type.
 - The type of dependent functions (a.k.a. `Pi` types).

-To go further, one can also incorporate concepts from *Homotopy type theory* (`HoTT`).
+To go further, one can also incorporate concepts from [Homotopy type theory](https://homotopytypetheory.org/book/) (`HoTT`).

 But first, *what is a type*?